javalin/website/pages/docs.md

 {% include macros/docsSnippet.html java=java kotlin=kotlin %}

 ### HaltException
 Javalin has a `HaltException` which is handled before other exceptions.
+It can be used to short-circuit the request-lifecycle.
+If you throw a `HaltException` in a `before`-handler, no `endpoint`-handler will fire.
 When throwing a `HaltException` you can include a status code, a message, or both:
 {% capture java %}
 throw new HaltException();                     // (status: 200, message: "Execution halted")